referencecenter/copy-endnote-pdfs/README.md

 ## Background

 In the [__EndNote__](https://endnote.com/ 'EndNote | The best reference management tool') desktop application, libraries include multiple files: The main library file has an .enl extension, but it is connected to a .Data folder, which includes other files.
 The desktop application is able to automatically retrieve the full texts of some references.
 Users can upload additional full-text files they have access to.
 Full texts can include PDF files, which are saved in separate folders within the .Data folder.

-Without something like these programs, users need to manually go into each .Data subfolder and copy the PDFs.
+Without something like these programs, users who want all their PDFs in one folder need to manually go into each .Data subfolder and copy the PDFs.

 ## Potential Use Cases